coalaura/echo-vault/README.md

   url: http://localhost:8080/
   # port to run echo-vault on (default: 8080)
   port: 8080
+  # only append the filename to the base url, no "/i/" (for custom endpoints; default: false)
+  direct: false
   # upload token for authentication, leave empty to disable auth (default: p4$$w0rd)
   token: p4$$w0rd
   # maximum upload file-size in MB (default: 10MB)